-After giving effect to the Amended Facilities and the transactions, (a) the Extended Senior Secured Credit Facilities consisted of USD800.0 million of Senior Secured Credit Facilities, including an approximately USD452.8 million term loan facility, USD247.2 million delayed draw term loan facility, and a USD100.0 million revolving credit facility and (b) the Existing Term Loan Facility was reduced to approximately USD58.9 million and the Existing Revolving Credit Facilities have a scheduled maturity date of 16 October 2027.
+After giving effect to the Amended Facilities and the transactions, (a) the Extended Senior Secured Credit Facilities consisted of USD800.0 million of Senior Secured Credit Facilities, including an approximately USD452.8 million term loan facility, USD247.2 million delayed draw term loan facility, and a USD100.0 million revolving credit facility and (b) the Existing Term Loan Facility was reduced to approximately USD58.9 million and the Existing Revolving Credit Facility was reduced to approximately USD288.3 million.
+The Extended Senior Secured Credit Facilities have a scheduled maturity date of 16 October 2027.
 Effective 1 July 2023, the Credit Facilities due 2024 and Amended Facilities due 2027 bears interest at rate per annum equal to SOFR plus 1.50% and 2.25%, respectively.
-In April 2024, the USD247.2 million delayed draw term loan facility was drawndown to repay the Existing Term Loan Facility and Existing Revolving Credit Facility and Existing Revolving Credit Facility due April 2024.
+In April 2024, the USD247.2 million delayed draw term loan facility was drawndown to repay the Existing Term Loan Facility and Existing Revolving Credit Facility due April 2024.